 Persuasive legal writing matters.
 Don’t believe us, ask KWS, Inc. In Scalla v.
 KWS, Inc., the Superior Court issued a thorough dressing-down of the company’s attempt to reopen a default judgment after its employee purposefully ignored service.
 KWS, Inc., filed its petition to reopen default judgment late; it filed prolix reply briefs and sur-reply briefs … Read more

 In Guiser v.
 Seiber the Superior Court quashed the appeal, in part, because the appellant did not wait for the trial court to rule on post-sentence motions and enter judgment.
 But the Court reviewed an order granting injuctive relief because a party has a right to appeal immediately from such relief.
 The Court held that the trial … Read more

 The Appellate Division in Seigelstein v.
 Shrewsbury Motors, Inc., reiterated the importance of the “lodestar” principal regarding attorneys fees originally set forth in Rendine v.
 Pantzer, whereby the starting point in calculating such fees is the number of hours reasonably expended on the litigation multiplied by a reasonable hourly rate.

 In the case of In re Suboxone Antitrust Litig., the 3rd Circuit affirmed granting class certification to a group who purchased Suboxone from its manufacturer.
 The class alleged that the manufacturer engaged in unfair trade practice to drive prescribers away from Suboxone tablets and toward under-the-tongue films in order to drive market share away from … Read more

 In a certified question from the 3rd Circuit, the NJ Supreme Court held Bank Leumi USA v.
 Kloss that the entire controversy does not preclude a party who is successful in filing a motion to dismiss for failure to state a claim from later bringing a suit arising out of the same transactional facts.

 In Temple v.
-Providence Care Ctr., the PA Supreme Court held that a trial court has the authority to halt proceedings and sua sponte order a mistrial only where there is “exceedingly clear error” that results in “manifest injustice,” notwithstanding the would-be moving party’s failure to preserve the issue.
+Providence Care Ctr., the Pennsylvania Supreme Court held that a trial court has the authority to halt proceedings and sua sponte order a mistrial only where there is “exceedingly clear error” that results in “manifest injustice,” notwithstanding the would-be moving party’s failure to preserve the issue.